moxystudio/react-page-swapper/README.md

 ## Caveats

 <details>
-  <summary>1.
-Prevent overflow in the container element</summary>
+  <summary>Prevent overflow in the container element</summary>

-  If you have horizontal / vertical animations, make sure to prevent horizontal and vertical overflow respectively.
-Here's an example to prevent horizontal overflow:
+  If you have horizontal / vertical animations, make sure to elements from overflowing the container.
+Here's an example to disable horizontal overflow:

   ```js
   <PageSwapper